Bridging the Gap: Integrating Nuxt.js with Laravel Sanctum

 }

-For authentication, configure the nuxt.config.js using the cookie strategy.
+For authentication, configure the in nuxt.config.js using the cookie strategy.
 You must define four critical endpoints: login, logout, user, and the Sanctum client-side-csrf cookie.
 This ensures Nuxt initializes the CSRF token before attempting a login.

 Syntax Notes

 Nuxt’s fetchState is an elegant way to handle UI states.
 Use $fetchState.pending to show loaders and $fetchState.error to catch failures.
-When using the $auth helper becomes globally available, allowing you to check $auth.loggedIn or access user data via $auth.user directly in your templates.
+When using the , the $auth helper becomes globally available, allowing you to check $auth.loggedIn or access user data via $auth.user directly in your templates.

 Tips & Gotchas